kotcrab/ghidra-allegrex/README.md

 Derived from the built-in MIPS module.

-Implemented:
+Features:
 - PSP calling convention
-- Processor type auto detection for ELF files
+- Processor type auto-detection for ELF files
-- Support for PSP specific ELF relocation section
+- Support for PSP specific ELF relocation sections
   - Image rebase after loading is also supported
+  - Relocations found in kernel modules are not yet supported
 - Disassembly of VFPU instructions (see limitations bellow)
 - Scripts for importing and exporting PPSSPP `.sym` files (function labels)